 All communications with a child, regardless of how they take place, should be considered to carry the same weight.
 As a professional supporting a child or young person, you should ensure you document online conversations, chats or interventions as well as you would through any other channel, for instance face-to-face or phone conversations.
-All communications with a child or young person, regardless of channel, must be recorded in their care record.

-What happens if a US person abuses their access to social media?
+What happens if an US person abuses their access to social media?

 This guidance refers to best, safe and poor practice regarding the use Social Media.
-US Safeguarding Code of Conduct outlines the behaviour expected of all staff, workers, providers and volunteers, and treats any breach the same whether it is online or offline.
+US's Safeguarding Code of Conduct outlines the behaviour expected of all staff, workers and volunteers, and treats any breach the same whether it is online or offline.

-Inappropriate use of social media may breach US Safeguarding Code of Practice and could put the lives or livelihoods of children at risk.
-Failure to use social media appropriately may result in disciplinary action being taken, up to, and including dismissal, or result in the termination of an individual's working agreement or involvement as a volunteer with US, as appropriate.
+Inappropriate use of social media may breach US's Safeguarding Code of Practice and could put the lives or livelihoods of children at risk.
+Failure to use social media appropriately may result in disciplinary action being taken, up to, and including dismissal, or result in the termination of an individual's working agreement or involvement as a volunteer with US's, as appropriate.
 In certain circumstances breaches may also result in reports to Regulatory bodies, relevant Local Authorities and/or the police, as appropriate.

-Make sure you are confident in your use of social media before you begin, and never feel pressured to communicate with children, service users, families or other professionals through any channel that you are not personally comfortable with.
-Advice on usage of any Social Media platform can be sort from the Chief Operating Officer.
+Make sure you are confident in your use of social media before you begin, and never feel pressured to communicate with children, participants, families or other professionals through any channel that you are not personally comfortable with.
+Advice on usage of any Social Media platform can be sort from the COO.

-10. Online Safety
+7. Online Safety

-We believe that children and young people should be able to use the internet for education and personal development and that it offers an alternate means for young people to access our US Offer, but safeguards need to be in place to ensure they are kept safe at all times.
+We believe that children should be able to use the internet for education and personal development and that it offers an alternate means for young people to access our US Offer, but safeguards need to be in place to ensure they are kept safe at all times.